stefanusivanlaksono/Credit_Card_Clustering/README.md

 - `BALANCE`
 - `PAYMENTS`

-We create a new segmentation using K-Means, Agglomerative Clustering, and Gaussian Mixture Models
+We create a new cluster using K-Means, Agglomerative Clustering, and Gaussian Mixture Models

 ## Cluster Analysis
 Below is the clustering visualization result using **Agglomerative Clustering (Ward Linkage)**:<br>
 <img src="Images/scatter_matrix.svg" alt="Scatter Matrix Ward"/>
-[PCA 2D Visualization]
 <img src="Images/3d_viz.png" alt="3D Visualization"/>

 From cluster resuls above, we can conclude: